 Make a little package out of cotton gauze, fill it with uncooked rice & put it in the container to help dry it out.
 Always use a clean dry spoon to dispense your tea mix, then it should stay dry.
-I use a plastic scoop from powdered drink mix and just leave it in the container.

 I store mine in quart and pint mason jars, also those cute locking lid jars work well also.

 I am searching for a Russian Blue Tea.
 If anyone knows where I can find it, please advise.
 Thank you,